 Do I need tickets for the ceremony?

 No. Tickets are not required for family and friends who want to attend the ceremony.
 General seating is on a first come, first served basis in the bleachers.
-There is NO LIMIT to the number of guests that you may invite.
+There is not a limit on the number of guests per graduate.